 Data from the Bureau of Labor Statistics show that physical therapists earned an average of $95,620 in 2021.

 Those whose earnings fell into the top ten percent took home as much as $127,110.
-Those who were in the bottom ten percent still earned as much as $61,930.
+Those in the bottom ten percent still earned as much as $61,930.

-When sorted by work establishment, data showed that physical therapists in home healthcare services earned the most, with a median salary of $99,800.
-Those who worked in nursing and residential facilities were not far behind with a mean salary of $99,640.
+When sorted by work establishment, data showed that physical therapists in-home healthcare services earned the most, with a median salary of $99,800.
+Those who worked in nursing and residential facilities were just a little behind, with a mean wage of $99,640.

-Physician therapists in hospitals, and those in offices of physical, occupational and speech therapists, and audiologists earned $99,040 and $79,470 respectively.
+Physician therapists in hospitals and offices of physical, occupational, and speech therapists and audiologists earned $99,040 and $79,470, respectively.

 Why People See Physical Therapists

-Doctors refer patients to see physical therapists for a number of reasons and due to a number of conditions.
-Some of the most popular conditions that may require a trip to a physical therapist include: sports injuries, herniated discs, rotator cuff repair, anterior cruciate ligament (ACL) reconstruction and a series of other orthopedic issues.
+Doctors refer patients to see physical therapists for several reasons and due to several conditions.
+Some of the most widespread conditions that may require a trip to a physical therapist include sports injuries, herniated discs, rotator cuff repair, anterior cruciate ligament (ACL) reconstruction, and other orthopedic issues.

-All of these conditions vary in terms of how difficult it is to rehabilitate them, and how long the rehabilitation is going to take.
-Physical therapists, and those they work with, must be patient as these things take time.
+These conditions vary regarding how difficult it is to rehabilitate them and how long they will take.
+Physical therapists and those they work with must be patient as these things take time.

 Summary & Conclusion

-Physical therapists work with patients suffering from physical injuries that limits their motor function.
-Thanks to their knowledge of these conditions and how to fix them to avoid long-term complications, doctors often refer patients to physical therapists.
+Physical therapists work with patients suffering from physical injuries that limit their motor function.
+Doctors often refer patients to physical therapists because of their knowledge of these conditions and how to fix them to avoid long-term complications.

 While all physical therapists perform the same underlying duties, where they work, who they work with, and how much they earn differ significantly.
 We have examined all of these and more in the various sections above.